 Cast: Glynn Edwards as Dave, Billy Murray as Charlie Pope, Stacy Dorning as Abigail Collins, David Warbeck as Roger Collins, Peter Childs as Rycott, Michael Troughton as DC Melish, Ann Morrish as Miss Turner, Andrew Lodge as John Rawlings, Tilly Vosburgh as Mary Tate, Johnny Shannon as Roly-Poly Peter, Roy Boyd as Bill, Tim Pearce as Ben, Eileen Nicholas as Jane, Roger Nott as Ambulance Attendant, Philip Shelley as Policeman

-Story: When Arthur mistakenly leaves Terry locked in a freezer and subsequently forgets to collect him from the hospital, Terry leaves Arthur and starts work shifting furniture for second-hand furniture dealer Charlie Pope.
-When estate agent John Rawlings' dizzy receptionist Mary accidentally gives Charlie the wrong key to a flat that requires emptying after its owner has passed away (flat "9" instead of a flat "6"), Charlie decides to steal its contents using Terry as a stooge to help him shift it.
+Story: When Arthur mistakenly leaves Terry locked in a freezer and subsequently forgets to collect him from the hospital, Terry wants nothing more to do with Arthur and starts work with second-hand furniture dealer Charlie Pope.
+After estate agent John Rawlings' dizzy receptionist Mary accidentally gives Charlie the wrong key to a flat that requires emptying after its owner has passed away (flat "9" instead of a flat "6"), Charlie decides to steal its contents using Terry as a stooge to help him shift it.
 Terry is unaware of what has happened as Charlie had asked him to collect the removal trolley at the time he illegal entered the wrong flat.
 Charlie returns to the estate agent and as Mary is worried about the consequences of handing out the wrong key, Charlie and Mary agree not to mention the matter again.
 Charlie's luck is also in as Mary is about to go off on holiday for 2 weeks.
 In the meantime, estate agent John Rawlings himself returns and gives the correct key to Charlie, allowing Charlie the opportunity to completely cover his tracks.
 When the owner of the flat returns to find it empty she immediately reports the crime to Rycott and Melish.

-Meanwhile, Arthur has been asked for Terry's services by to stop a protection racket at a local nightclub by owner Roly-Poly Peter and visits Charlie to find Terry.
-While at Charlie's shop, Arthur purchases four chairs from Charlie, the last of the stolen furniture which Charlie has now managed to offload.
-After what has happened, Terry refuses to work and Arthur proceeds to sell the stolen chairs to Roger Collins, who has just purchased a second hand MG Metro from him for his wife Abigail.
-When Charlie sees Rycott appearing, he comes clean with Terry, though Rycott is quick to suspect Terry and Charlie of carrying out the robbery.
-With Arthur also involved by selling the stolen chairs to Collins, Dave tells them all the only way out of the mess is to quietly return the stolen furniture.
+Meanwhile, Arthur has been asked by local nightclub owner Roly-Poly Peter for Terry's services to stop a protection racket.
+While at Charlie's shop looking for Terry, Arthur purchases four of the stolen chairs from Charlie, the last of the stolen furniture which Charlie has now managed to offload.
+Arthur proceeds to sell the stolen chairs to Roger Collins, who has just purchased a second hand MG Metro from Arthur for his wife Abigail.
+While Charlie & Terry are out on another job, Charlie spots Rycott and decides to come clean with Terry.
+With Arthur also involved after selling the stolen chairs to Collins, Dave tells them all the only way out of the mess is to quietly return the stolen furniture.
 Terry and Charlie agree and eventually Arthur reluctantly does so as well.
-As a result, Arthur is forced to hiring two conmen (Bill & Ben) to get the chairs back from Collins as he is reluctant to sell them back.
-Rycott seems intent on nicking Arthur as he is sure he is involved somehow.
+With no options left, the trio are forced to hire two conmen (Bill & Ben) to get the chairs back from Collins.
+Rycott seems intent on nicking Arthur as he is sure of his involvement.

 Double Take: Billy Murray also appears as a different character in #7.5 'Fiddler On The Hoof' and is probably more recognisable to British viewers as corrupt D.S.
 Don Beech in the long running police drama series 'The Bill'.
-This is the second of three appearances in the show by Johnny Shannon, who had previously appeared in #1.4 'A Tethered Goat' and would appear later in #7.2 'Days of Fines and Closures'.
+This is the second of three appearances in the show by Johnny Shannon, who also appears in #1.4 'A Tethered Goat' and later in #7.2 'Days of Fines and Closures'.